 The Lords of the Manor

+There are two options for eating within the fantastically luxurious Lords of the Manor.
 Atrium is the name of the hotel’s restaurant, which is a Michelin-starred fine dining restaurant serving exquisite food.

 Alternatively, the Dining Room at the Lords of the Manor is the other of the Upper Slaughter restaurants.
 While less formal, you can still expect exceptional food with scrumptious offerings.

-It’s a great spot for a Sunday roast or an afternoon tea.
+I think it’s a great spot for a Sunday roast or an afternoon tea.
 Alternatively, join with your travel companions and enjoy a sharing platter on the terrace.

 The Slaughters Country Inn

-As mentioned above, The Slaughters Country Inn is in Lower Slaughter, so within easy reach of the village.
+As I mentioned above, The Slaughters Country Inn is in Lower Slaughter, so within easy reach of the village.
 The food here reflects the local countryside and is complimented by local ales.

 They too do tasty sharing platters with their own homemade pickles.
 The Slaughters Country Inn is another place to enjoy afternoon tea in the Cotswolds.